Why are we transferring potentially sick inmates across the country without testing them first?

 Which leaves prison staffers who represent their unions raising the alarm.
 “There’s a lot of anxiety and fear among the staff about what’s going on,” says Ronald Morris, president of the local union at the correctional complex in Oakdale, Louisiana, which has seen the biggest outbreak of any federal prison, including the three deaths.
 At least 11 inmates at the complex have tested positive, and another 68 were in quarantine for symptoms earlier this week, says Morris; 20 staffers had either tested positive or were waiting for the results of their tests, while the prison continues to admit in new inmates.
 “We’ve got to lessen this curve,” says Steve Markle, another leader of the national union who works at the federal correctional complex in Terre Haute, Indiana, which specializes in housing inmates with serious preexisting medical conditions.
 “I have employees who just had transplants, who have lupus, who are just finishing up chemotherapy for cancer,” says Coleman.
 “I just feel like everyone needs to sit in place where they’re at right now.”

 That’s not to say federal prisons aren’t being careful about who comes in and out.
-Guards and other staffers must have their temperatures checked before they’re allowed into work.
+Correctional officers and other staffers must have their temperatures checked before they’re allowed into work.
 And when new inmates arrive, they are quarantined for two weeks.
 At some complexes, they’re kept in a designated housing unit with other sick or quarantined prisoners, each with their own cell and bathroom.

 Prison staffers in the union question the effectiveness of these quarantines, even in complexes with individual cells and toilets.
 Prisoners still need to leave them to shower.
 The cells have space under the door to allow food to be slipped in.
 And if the ventilation system is poor, people still share the same air.
 On top of that, new inmates arrive regularly, and the two-week quarantine clock does not restart for those already inside.
 “It’s a way to say we’re doing something, but it’s not really effective,” says Coleman.
 Even the lockdown may do little to stop infections, he says, because many prisoners live in crowded dorms with beds just a couple of feet apart.